soggybag/Hoppy-Bunny-SpriteKit-Swift/P0-Getting-Started/content.md

 #What you will learn

-This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's new Swift programming language together with SpriteKit, their game development framework.
+This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's new Swift programming language together with SpriteKit, Apple's 2D game development framework.

-If you complete this tutorial you will learn how to:
+Upon completion of this tutorial you will have learned how to:

 - Implement an endless scroller
 - Implement procedural level generation